GRN280B Gerontology Internship Seminar

 - Course Specific Requirements:

 - Gerontology students should take this course in the first term of their internship, or the term before they do an internship.
 To login D2L to access the course, please go to: https://my.pcc.edu and click on the Desire2Learn login link on the left of your MyPCC homepage.
 The required textbook for this course, Managing Your Career in Aging, is available at the PCC Bookstore (and is also required for GRN181 and 282).
-Contact me at firstname.lastname@example.org or 971-722-4077 with questions, including how to get registered for GRN280A Gerontology Internship and for advising.
-Students in this course have access to their ePortfolios and to the Gerontology Program Homeroom in D2L.
+Contact me at firstname.lastname@example.org with questions about this course.
+Contact Jan Abushakrah at email@example.com, 971-722-4077 on how to get registered for GRN280A Gerontology Internship and for advising.

 - Web Technical Requirements:

 - Please be sure to read the Technical Requirements for this delivery mode.